 A roaring success since their introduction in the 20th century, comforters are used by 58.3% of Americans today.
 Inaccurately called duvets in some countries, they were discovered to be in use in Sweden around the mid 20th century and were sold soon after in Britain and the rest of the world.

-One of the warmest top covers available, comforters can often be confused with other bedding essentials or accessories.
+One of the warmest top covers available, comforters work well in cold weather and for sleepers who feel cold at night.
 In this guide, we take you through what they are made of, the different sizes available, and the difference between a comforter and a duvet.

-A comforter is two pieces of fabric sewn together to form a pouch that is stuffed with soft filling like wool, cotton, silk, or polyester.
+A comforter is two pieces of fabric sewn together to form a pouch that is stuffed with soft filling like wool, cotton, silk, or synthetic fibers like polyester.
 It is a quilted blanket that is used as a top sheet and forms part of a complete bedding set.
 Comforters are generally fluffier compared to a duvet.
-Duvets are traditionally filled with down or down alternatives, whereas comforters come with different filling options, which we will explore below.
+Duvets are traditionally filled with down or down alternatives and have a duvet insert that is used with a cover.

 You can notice the difference between most blankets by the number of layers.
 A comforter, with at least three layers, is heavier than a blanket which is generally a single layer of fabric.
-This makes them warmer than blankets but also a tough one to carry on trips or picnics.
+This makes them warmer than blankets but also a tough option to carry on trips or picnics.

-You can find comforters for almost all bed sizes including king, queen, full, or twin.
-However, sizes are not standardized and it’s cause for concern.
+The best comforter brands will have comforters in almost all bed sizes including king, queen, full, or twin.
+However, sizes are not standardized and it may add to the overall size confusion.